lmu-osc/Collaborative-RStudio-GitHub/clone.md

+---
-# Clone your GitHub repository
+title: Clone your GitHub repository
+---

 ***
 1. **GitHub**: click on the green `<> Code` button, choose the **SSH** URL to secure your connection, and copy **your** repository's URL.